jlpteaching/comparch/modules/DINO CPU/_posts/2000-03-01-assignment2.md

 Branch (along with jump) instructions are among the instructions that can alternate the next PC to values other than PC+4.
 They are called control transfer instructions as, effectively, they alter the flow of execution.

+Branch is also commonly known as a type of conditional jumps because it alters the flow of execution in a program based on a specific condition.
+If the condition is met, the program “jumps” to a different set of instructions.

-First, you will update the ControlTransfer unit.
+First, you will update the JumpDetection unit.
 Then, you will update other necessary modules (e.g. control unit, ALU control if needed, etc) and then wire up the other necessary muxes.

 ## Branch instruction details